Kitchen cabinets – what to look for when buying your units

 Kitchen units – flat pack versus rigid

-Flat pack carcases are cheaper to transport and store, so cost less than rigid carcases.
-Modern flat pack carcases (think Ikea or B&Q) tend to be made on a CNC machine, which improves the chances that all holes and screws will line up.
-Look for versions with pre-inserted cam and dowel fittings that are quick and easy to assemble.
+Flat-pack carcases are cheaper to transport and store, so cost less than rigid carcases.
+Modern flat-pack carcases (think Ikea or B&Q) tend to be made on a CNC machine, which improves the chances that all the holes and screws will line up.
+Look for versions with pre-inserted cam and dole fittings that are quick and easy to assemble.

-Rigid carcases are assembled in the factory and are considered structurally superior.
-Essentially, they are also much quicker to fit, resulting in less downtime between old and new kitchen.
-It also dramatically reduces the risk of missing parts and components, which can significantly delay progress.
+Rigid carcases are assembled in a factory and are considered structurally superior.
+Essentially, they are also much quicker to fit, resulting in less downtime between old and new kitchen, It also dramatically reduces the risk of missing parts and components, which can significantly delay progress.

-Although flat pack carcases are cheaper initially, it’s important to add in the cost of assembling the units if you are not prepared or able to do it yourself.
-Labour costs can soon add up, particularly if parts are missing and your fitter has to take a trip to the local DIY store or come up with a creative solution.
-If you are building the carcases yourself, good quality flat pack units can represent a decent saving.
+Although flatpack carcases are cheaper initially, it’s important to factor in the cost of assembling the units.
+If you’re not prepared or able to do it yourself, the cost of labour can soon add up, particularly if parts are missing and your fitter has to find replacements.
+If you are building the carcases yourself, good-quality flatpack units can represent a decent saving.

 Choose the best style of kitchen cabinets for you